williamgilpin/howto/miscellaneous.md

 + Install the software and run it in order to start the server
 + Then, navigate to the server in your browser in order to use the software (instructions are in the README)

+# Fix bad Dropbox (Enterprise) folder names

+When using both Dropbox business and personal accounts, your Dropbox folde will be renamed to "Dropbox (Personal)" and your business folder will become "Dropbox (Business Name)".
+This scheme is not Unix-friendly, and it cannot currently be resolved by renaming the folder.

+To resolve this, navigate to the home directory, and then create an alias and symlink through the terminal

+	ln -s ~/"Dropbox (Harvard University)"/ "./dbx_harvard"
+	ln -s ~/"Dropbox (Personal)"/ "./dbx_personal"